rmzetti/hover-exec/README.md

 This extension contributes the following settings:

-`"exec.selectOnHover"`: select code on hover, default:false
+`"hover-exec.selectOnHover"`: select code on hover, default:false

 For each script language, exec.id, three strings are required, with a fourth optional:
 - [0] the exec command